Kuaizi-co/i18n/packages/@kuaizi/vue-i18n-helper/README.md

 # vue-i18n-helper README

-This is the README for your extension "@kuaizi/vue-i18n-helper".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 We provide shortcuts for writing vue-i18n, Select the text and use CTRL +T, You will replace the selected text for formatting.Also if you select the text, use the CTRL + shift + p, call command ` kuaizi / @ $t ` to execute it.